artsy/doppler/app/views/content/terms.md

 17.3 All changes to these Terms will be effective when posted on the Services or otherwise made available to you, or at such later date as may be specified in the updated Terms.

-17.3 By continuing to use the API after any changes to these Terms become effective, you agree to be bound by such changes and the updated Terms.
+17.4 By continuing to use the API after any changes to these Terms become effective, you agree to be bound by such changes and the updated Terms.
 If you do not agree to such changes, your license to use the API under these Terms will automatically terminate.

+17.5 Changes to these Terms will not apply to any Claim that arose before such changes became effective, all of which will remain subject to the version of these Terms in effect at the time that such Claim arose.

-17.4 You agree that the Artsy Parties will not be liable to you or any third party for any damages or losses of any kind resulting directly or indirectly from any changes made by us to these Terms, including, but not limited to, any loss of or inability to do business or to provide or use any product (including but not limited to Your Application), service, or API Content.
+17.6 You agree that the Artsy Parties will not be liable to you or any third party for any damages or losses of any kind resulting directly or indirectly from any changes made by us to these Terms, including, but not limited to, any loss of or inability to do business or to provide or use any product (including but not limited to Your Application), service, or API Content.

 ##18.
 Termination